-Petroleum is responsible for the operation of 253 retail gas bars located in nine provinces, 129 of which are in Ontario and 58 of which are in Quebec.
-Of these locations, 13 include separate facilities for lubrication services, 58 include car washes and 74 supply propane directly to customers.
+Petroleum is responsible for the operation of 259 retail gas bars located in nine provinces, 132 of which are in Ontario and 59 of which are in Quebec.
+Of these locations, 13 include separate facilities for lubrication services, 67 include car washes and 77 supply propane directly to customers.
 Petroleum outlets also sell convenience products to the public.

-All of Petroleum's gas bars, except 'Q' stores, are operated by independent agents pursuant to agreements governing the sale of petroleum products using the Canadian Tire name and logo.
+All of Petroleum's gas bars, except those associated with 'Q' stores, are operated by independent agents pursuant to agreements governing the sale of petroleum products using the Canadian Tire name and logo.

-In keeping with CTR's new-format image, Petroleum is in the process of upgrading, replacing and expanding its network of outlets.
-Petroleum opened 11 new car washes in 2004, bringing the total number of car washes to 58.
-Five of these sites were acquired as a result of Petroleum's re-branding initiative.
-Petroleum plans to open at least five car washes in 2005.
+Petroleum is in the process of upgrading, replacing and expanding its network of outlets over the longer term.
+Petroleum opened six new gas bars during 2005, and plans to expand the network in 2006 by opening a minimum of three new gas bars.

+Petroleum opened 10 new car washes and closed one car wash in 2005, bringing the total number of car washes to 67.
+Petroleum plans to open five to 10 new car washes in 2006, excluding rebranded sites.

 "Re-branding" is the conversion of a competitor's gas bar and kiosk to the Canadian Tire brand.
-During 2004, Petroleum re-branded 21 competitor gas bars, and intends to re-brand approximately 15 to 20 additional sites in 2005.
+During 2005, Petroleum re-branded three competitor gas bars, and plans to re-brand approximately 10 additional sites in 2006.
 This initiative will build upon Canadian Tire's customer value proposition and Petroleum's industry-leading customer traffic count to help drive higher gasoline volumes at these sites and contribute to the earnings of this business.

-In 2004, Petroleum added 24 new convenience stores, 18 of which were through the re-branding initiative.
-In addition, Petroleum closed five stores.
-There are a total of 241 convenience stores at the 253 gas bars operating under the Canadian Tire banner.
-Twelve of the Canadian Tire gas bars are paired with owner-operated convenience stores and have not been counted under the Canadian Tire banner.
-In 2005, Petroleum plans to open a convenience store at each new gas bar location.
+In 2005, Petroleum added eight new convenience stores, two of which were through the re-branding initiative, and closed two stores.
+There are a total of 247 convenience stores at the 259 gas bars operating under the Canadian Tire banner.
+In 2006, Petroleum plans to open a convenience store at each new gas bar location, except at owner-operated sites.

-During 2004, Petroleum continued to focus on enhancing its margins by executing strategies geared to increase car wash and convenience store sales as a proportion of Petroleum's total sales.
-In addition, a gas and grocery products cross-promotion was implemented with Sobey's Inc. in Ontario during 2004.
+During 2005, Petroleum continued to focus on enhancing its margins by executing strategies geared to increase car wash and convenience store sales as a proportion of Petroleum's total sales.
+Also during 2005, Petroleum continued its gas and grocery products cross-promotion with Sobey's Inc. in Ontario which was originally implemented in 2004.
 This cross-promotion was designed to increase overall traffic at Petroleum sites as well as gasoline and convenience sales.

-The 2004 results of these growth initiatives included a 20.5 percent increase in car wash sales, a 21.6 percent increase in convenience store sales and an increase in gasoline sales volume of 44 million litres over 2003.
+The 2005 results of these growth initiatives included a 26.3 percent increase in car wash sales, a 12.7 percent increase in convenience store sales and an increase in gasoline sales volume of 96 million litres (6.4 percent) over 2004.

-Further information concerning Petroleum's strategy is included in the MD&A on pages 51 to 52 of the Company's 2004 Annual Report.
+Further information concerning Petroleum's strategy is included in the MD&A on pages 55 to 60 of the Company's 2005 Annual Report.

-3.4 Canadian Tire Financial Services Limited and Canadian Tire Bank
+3.4 Canadian Tire Financial Services Limited, Canadian Tire Bank and CTFS Bermuda Ltd.

-Financial Services markets a variety of products to Canadian Tire customers, including the Options MasterCard, the Canadian Tire retail card, the Canadian Tire personal loan, a Canadian Tire-branded line of credit, accident, creditor and life insurance and extended warranties.
-In addition the Canadian Tire Commercial Link MasterCard is offered to Canadian Tire customers under an agreement with Bank of Montreal.
-Financial Services also offers an emergency roadside assistance program to Canadian Tire customers under the name "Canadian Tire Auto Club" and for third-party clients under the name "Professional Dispatch Group".
-Some of these products are offered as a complement to holders of Canadian Tire credit cards.
+Financial Services markets a variety of products to Canadian Tire customers, including the Canadian Tire MasterCard, retail card and personal loan, and the Canadian Tire-branded line of credit, accident, creditor and life insurance and extended warranties.
+In addition, the Canadian Tire Commercial Link MasterCard is offered to Canadian Tire customers under an agreement pursuant to which Bank of Montreal provides commercial credit card services under licence from Canadian Tire.
+Financial Services also offers an emergency roadside assistance program to Canadian Tire customers under the name "Canadian Tire Roadside Assistance" and for third-party clients under the name "Professional Dispatch Group".
 Financial Services' products that are offered to Canadian Tire customers are offered through its in-store acquisition program and customer call centre and by direct mail, as well as through Canadian Tire's web site.